AdobeDocs/experience-manager-65.en/help/sites-administering/closed-user-groups.md

 Apart from a dedicated access control management for CUGs, the new authorization model lets you conditionally enable permission evaluation for its policies.
 This lets you set up CUG policies in a staging environment, and only enables evaluation of the effective permissions once replicated to the production environment.

 Permission evaluation for CUG policies and the interaction with the default or any additional authorization model follows the pattern designed for multiple authorization mechanisms in Apache Jackrabbit Oak.
 That is, a given set of permissions is granted if and only if all models grant access.
-See [this page](https://jackrabbit.apache.org/oak/docs/security/authorization/composite.html) for more details.
+See the [Jackrabbit Oak Documentation](https://jackrabbit.apache.org/oak/docs/security/authorization/composite.html) for more details.

 The following characteristics apply for the permission evaluation associated with the authorization model designed to handle and evaluate CUG policies: